-The first is the serious study of software, typified by computers science, working alone and often working late into the night.
-This archetype is in itself a spectrum ranging from the mathematical computer scientist and software engineer to the socially inept loner working on something no one understands until is it released onto the world - if it ever is.
+The first is the serious study of software, typified by computer science, working alone and often working late into the night.
+This archetype is in itself a spectrum ranging from the mathematical computer scientist and software engineer to the socially inept loner working on something no one understands until is it released into the world - if it ever is.

-In many ways, like it or not, this archetype is closer to what we really do - be it in hardware or software.
-Despite what the extreme programmers will tell you programming is not really a collaborative enterprise and you can see this is true from the lengths we have to go to in an effort to make it so.
+In many ways, like it or not, this archetype is close to what we really do - be it in hardware or software.
+Despite what the extreme programmers will tell you, programming is not really a collaborative enterprise and you can see this is true from the lengths we have to go to in an effort to make it so.
 At best we can work as a team on a project by breaking it down into self contained chunks that each programmer goes off and works on alone and isolated - until they check in their code and find it brings down the entire system.

 And don't mention pair programming as an example of collaboration - it just isn't.
 So you think that one guy sitting creating code while the other perches on a chair commenting on how it should be done is collaboration.
 If so you really have been out of polite society for far too long!
 Pair programming is an example of the "actor-critic" paradigm from AI.
 The actor is the programmer typing in the code and the critic is the passive observer providing course corrections as part of a feedback loop.

 Let's get this clear once and for all - programming is an isolated sort of activity best suited to people who can work on their own.

 It just isn't cool to be isolated and working on something so intently that the world just passes you by.
-So what we need is the rock programmer or programming as jazz.
+So what we need is the rock star programmer or programming as jazz.
 We need an archetype based on the good looking guy or gal who does nothing by way of study or preparation but just does it.
 They come up with the goods even when the first archetypes have spent years studying the subject and working on the code for years.
 They walk in, throw down a few comments, type a few lines and its all fixed and the app does not only what it was supposed to (I won't go into the subject of requirements management) and much more.

 Yes there is a certain amount of jealousy here - I only have to look at an electronic component for it to fail.
-But, jealousy aside this just isn't how electronics is done in the real world, not even the real world of hacking.
+But, jealousy aside, this just isn't how electronics is done in the real world, not even the real world of hacking.

-The same objections apply to software construction but without the obvious burning smells.
+The same objections apply to software construction, but without the obvious burning smells.
 Throwing together a piece of code that half-implements something isn't true to the real world.
 It also hides the well known fact that 90% of the effort in building any software is needed in the last 10% of the implementation - which at a hackathon is usually left for another day.

 What are we to do?

 The problem is very general.
-Science and chemistry in particular have been made to seem sterile - mostly because of health and safety considerations.
-In an effort to make it all seem sex we now have scientists dumbing things down with street science and TV shows creating the atmosphere of a "scienceathon".
+Science, and chemistry in particular, have been made to seem sterile - mostly because of health and safety considerations.
+In an effort to make it all seem sexy we now have scientists dumbing things down with street science and TV shows creating the atmosphere of a "science-athon".
 Science as entertainment might just manage to sell the subject enough so that when the victim discovers what it is really all about they aren't too unhappy.

-I agree that we do need to make programming and computing in general seem exciting but sometimes we go too far and the hype obscures, not heightens, the excitement and pleasure.
-It might be time to start a new reaction to the hyperactive hype laden hackathon and promote zen in the art of programming.
+I agree that we do need to make programming and computing in general seem exciting, but sometimes we go too far and the hype obscures, not heightens, the excitement and pleasure.
+It might be time to start a new reaction to the hyperactive, hype-laden hackathon and promote zen in the art of programming.